 This will let your teammates know you’ll be gone and stop you from receiving any pings or notifications during your dedicated time off.

-Tip: If you connect Google Calendar to Range, absences can be automatically created for you in Range.
+Tip: If you connect your team's calendar app to Range, absences can be automatically created for you in Range.
 Read more here

 When your vacation is over, Range helps you stay sane and stress-free as you integrate back into work mode.